 —David Serur, MD, Medical Director, Kidney and Pancreas Transplantation, The Rogosin Institute

-The Rogosin Institute’s Transplant program is world renowned and is carried out in collaboration with NewYork-Presbyterian/Weill Cornell and provides kidney and pancreas transplantation to both adults and children.
-Our one year kidney survival rates are excellent at 96%.
+The Rogosin Institute’s Transplant program is world-renowned and is carried out in collaboration with NewYork-Presbyterian/Weill Cornell and provides kidney and pancreas transplantation to both adults and children.
+Our one-year kidney survival rates are excellent at over 90 %.
 Transplantation surgery is performed at NewYork-Presbyterian/Weill Cornell, with Rogosin’s transplant nephrologists managing the medical care of transplant patients before and after transplant surgery.
-Patients are an important part of the transplant team that includes nephrologists, surgeons, immunologists, nurses, pharmacists, technologists, social workers, dietitians and financial counselors.
+Patients are an important part of the transplant team that includes nephrologists, surgeons, immunologists, nurses, pharmacists, technologists, social workers, dietitians, and financial counselors.

 The Rogosin Institute and NYP/Weill Cornell make every effort to help patients who want and qualify for transplantation, receive a successful kidney transplant.
 Our goal is to offer improved quality of life to all kidney patients.
 You must meet certain basic criteria in order to be considered for a potential kidney transplant and be fully evaluated by the transplant team to determine if transplantation is the best treatment option.
 Transplant coordinators help guide you through the evaluation process.